I welcome the Minister of State, Deputy D'Arcy, back to the House.

 Central Bank (National Claims Information Database) Bill 2018: Committee and Remaining Stages

 The reforms we have been implementing since January 2017 are already showing positive results.
 The cost of motor insurance, as measured monthly by the Central Statistics Office, CSO, has fallen 22.7% since premiums peaked in July 2016.
-While I appreciate this figure is a broad average, we must recognise that the figures showing large increases in premiums, which many commentators regularly referenced, were also produced by the CSO.
+While I appreciate this figure is a broad average, we must recognise that the figures showing large increases in premiums, which many commentators referenced regularly, were also produced by the CSO.
 Clearly, therefore, the overall trend is downward, which is welcome.
-I am hopeful that the continuing implementation of the recommendations of the working group will have a further positive impact on pricing over the next 12 months or so.
+I am hopeful the continuing implementation of the recommendations of the working group will have a further positive impact on pricing in the next 12 months or so.

 I met the Garda Commissioner, Drew Harris, since I last spoke to the Seanad.
 The matter regarding the funding of an insurance section in An Garda Síochána is now concluded.
 The Commissioner will not consider the principle of An Garda Síochána being funded by any source other than the Exchequer.